 Filing either Chapter 7 or Chapter 13 bankruptcy will stop collection efforts, legal proceedings, and end court orders such as wage garnishments.
 That is where the similarities end.

 Chapter 7 liquidates non-exempt assets to repay creditors and then discharges debts within a few months.
 The bankruptcy code requires filers to meet an income means test, excluding many people from filing Chapter 7.
-You also risk losing your home, car, and other assets in the if you file for bankruptcy under chapter 7.
+You also risk losing your home, car, and other assets if you file for bankruptcy under chapter 7.

 Chapter 13 does not have the same income means test restrictions as Chapter 7 and has the distinct benefit of protecting certain types of property.
-Through the chapter 13 bankruptcy process, you must bring accounts current and make regular payments as they come due to preserve your property.
+Through the chapter 13 bankruptcy process, you must bring accounts current and make regular payments as they come due to preserving your property.
 It is also possible to restructure debt for the term of the bankruptcy payment schedule, which could lower payments on debt secured by assets like vehicle loans.

 The Pros and Cons of Chapter 13 Bankruptcy

 The Benefits of Chapter 13

 The primary benefits of filing Chapter 13 include: